alex-mcconnell/cost-splitting/README.md

 # Cost Splitting App
 Simple Vue app that calculates who owes what when splitting costs between friends when everyone paid a different amount.
 This is the first of ten simple Vue apps I am building over the course of the next year to learn Vue.js.
+Demo here: https://alex-mcconnell.github.io/cost-splitting

 ## To Do
 - [X] Create Person